 At Austin Center for Men’s Health we offer an individualized evaluation and treatment for men with low testosterone (Low T).
 Our low testosterone Austin specialist is Dr. Parviz Kavoussi, a leading, respected and pre-eminent expert on diagnosing and managing low T and our Austin office is only one of a handful of expert centers in the entire Unites States.
 Our Austin low testosterone patients can expect individualized and private consultations and treatments with Dr. Kavoussi personally.
-The award-winning and only Fellowship-trained specialist in Austin, Dr. Kavoussi has provided countless successful treatments to local Austin low testosterone patients and beyond.
+The award-winning and Fellowship-trained specialist in Austin, Dr. Kavoussi has provided countless successful treatments to local Austin low testosterone patients and beyond.
 In addition to having compiled and served as the editor-in-chief of the first textbook (“Clinical Urologic Endocrinology: Principle’s for Men’s Health”) of its kind with a focus on low testosterone and other hormonal issues in men, Dr. Kavoussi also sits on regional and national committees, provides peer review for scientific journals and is frequently interviewed by Fox News, CBS, ABC & NBC.

 Frequently asked questions: